NATIONAL CRIMINAL DEFENSE COLLEGE FACULTY

 Biography

-Tasha has twenty-five years of experience as a trial lawyer with the Federal Defender Program in the Northern District of Georgia, where she now serves as a Senior Litigation Attorney still representing clients before the district and circuit courts.
+Tasha is the Executive Director of the Federal Defender Program in the Northern District of Georgia.
+She has more than twenty-five years of experience as a trial lawyer with the Federal Defender Program in the Northern District of Georgia, having served as a Senior Litigation Attorney prior to her role as Executive Director.

 Tasha credits NCDC with helping her to find her voice and power in the courtroom and she has a passion for helping others in their quests to continually improve courtroom advocacy.
 Tasha has taught extensively in the State of Georgia, in various other states, and also internationally in the Republic of Georgia.
 She is a proud member of the Georgia Association of Criminal Defense Lawyers and the National Association of Criminal Defense Lawyers.
 She is a Fellow of the American College of Trial Lawyers.
 She has received a number of awards for her work and advocacy including from the Southern Center for Human Rights and the Gate City Bar Association.